ni/design-system/app/design-tenets.md

       <h3>Respect the History</h3>
       <p>More than parity; we desire migration.
 Therefore, while the design should feel contemporary, we choose to change patterns, and workflows familiar to our existing users only when doing so is a clear improvement.</p>
       <h3>Stay Trustworthy</h3>
-      <p>NI users have a high capacities for processing information.
+      <p>NI users have a high capacity for processing information.
 We build and maintain trust through accuracy and providing the appropriate level of complexity so a user can take action, complete tasks, and be successful.
 We only show that which provides value, and we avoid over simplification which may cause frustration.</p>
     </div>
   </div>